 The North Carolina Cooperative Extension notes that pruning hedges and sheared plants will take a bit of forethought.
 Instead of pruning these plants into balls, the extension recommends leaving the plants widest at the base.
-This will allow sun to reach all actively growing areas while reducing shading out.
+This will allow the sun to reach all actively growing areas while reducing shading.

 When making heading cuts on shrubs, the North Carolina Cooperative Extension recommends making the cuts inside the canopy, as this hides the cut and gives the appearance that a recently pruned plant hasn’t been touched.